Greenstand/treetracker-admin-api/client/README.md

-# Greenstand TreeTracker Admin Panel
+# Greenstand Treetracker Admin Panel
-Create-react-app using [rematch](http://rematch.gitbooks.io/), and [material ui](https://material-ui.com/) used to administer TreeTracker Data via TreeTracker's [loopback api](http://dev.treetracker.org/api/admin/explorer/#!/Tree) more to come.
+Create-react-app using [rematch](http://rematch.gitbooks.io/), and [material ui](https://material-ui.com/) used to administer TreeTracker Data via Treetracker's [loopback api](http://dev.treetracker.org/api/admin/explorer/#!/Tree) more to come.

 ## For More information on [users, design intent and goals see wiki]
 (https://github.com/Greenstand/treetracker-admin/wiki)